andrewchambers/bupstash/doc/man/bupstash-restore.1.md

   to `BUPSTASH_KEY`.

 * --pick PATH:
-  Pick a sub-directory of the snapshot to checkout..
+  Pick a sub-directory of the snapshot to restore.

 * --ownership:
   Set uid's and gid's.